 Only those who trust you and subscribes to your email list will actually consider buying whatever you promoted and offered.

 It’s a long way before you could get paid to travel

 The fact is, there are way too many travel blogs out there competing for the first page in Google search results.
 Most of them have been around for several years and established a strong position and high domain authority for their site.

-To get around the ‘big blogs’, you’ll have to write unique and lesser-known topics.
+To get around the ‘big blogs’, you’ll have to write unique and lesser-known topics with long-tail keywords.
 For instance, Creating Your Free Professional Gmail Signature.
-I had troubles finding a way to create one so I wrote a tutorial for that after I found out how to do it.
+I had trouble finding a way to create one so I wrote a tutorial for that after I found out how to do it.
 Go ahead and search for this and see how many sites actually offer the solution as I did.